salrashid123/gcp_error_handler/README.md

 }
 ```

-gives the error details but I'm not sure how to unmarshall in node
+gives the error details but I'm not sure how to unmarshal in node properly

 ```bash